Cessationism versus continuationism: Reformation

 During the Reformation the Catholic church used accounts of miracles in the Catholic church as a polemic against the Reformed churches.
 John Calvin wrote in a preface to his Institutes of the Christian Religion that the primary purpose of miracles was to confirm divine revelation and affirm the Church's doctrine.
 It was a proof that the Apostolic preaching was true.
 Because the Reformation reaffirmed the original Apostolic preaching, no additional miracles should be expected – and that was likewise true of all Apostolic churches, which led Calvin to argue that the miracles of the Catholic church were necessarily false.
 This was the first formulation of a cessationist argument: that the miracles and healings of the church should not be expected, because divine revelation had already been confirmed and the foundation laid.

 18th - 21st centuries

-The rise of Methodism in the 18th century emphasized "pursuing the ordinary work of the Spirit" and followers "experienced all types of charisms and spiritual manifestations."
+The rise of Methodism in the 18th century emphasised "pursuing the ordinary work of the Spirit" and followers "experienced all types of charisms and spiritual manifestations."
 Methodism (inclusive of the holiness movement) affirms the possibility of entire sanctification as a second work of grace, which it teaches is the baptism of the Holy Spirit.
 Wesleyan-Arminian theology affirms the doctrine of the Witness of the Spirit, which assures the believer of his faith.

+In the 1830s–1850s, the Shakers, an offshoot of the Quakers, had a spiritual revival in the United States known as the Era of Manifestations.
+This period involved the expression of spiritual gifts, such as visions, revelation and ecstatic experiences.
+Prior to this revival, Quakers believed that everyone had access to the Inward light, which was often connected to the gifts and Fruit of the Holy Spirit, such as the "Word of Wisdom."
+Personal use of the Inward light was further emphasized by American Quaker minister Elias Hicks in the 1840s and lead to the "Hicksite" (Liberal) branch of Quakerism.